 Inbound marketing and digital marketing are too easily confused, and for the best reason.

 Digital marketing uses many tools like inbound marketing- email and online content, to name a few.

 Both exist to capture the attention of prospects and convert them into customers through the buyer’s journey.

-But the 2 approaches have different perspectives about the relationship between the tool and the target.
+But the 2 approaches have different perspectives on the relationship between the tool and the target.

-As a marketer, it is important to leverage the digital world with an online advertising presence, by building a brand, delivering a great customer experience that brings in more potential customers and more with a digital strategy.
-Keep continuing your reading on the article what is digital marketing?
+As a marketer, it is important to leverage the digital world with an online advertising presence, by building a brand, and delivering a great customer experience that brings in more potential customers and more with a digital strategy.

 By implementing an omnichannel digital marketing strategy, marketers can gather valuable insights into target audience behavior while opening the door to new avenues of customer engagement.